Child Custody Lawyers

 Prohibited Steps Order

 Prohibited Steps Orders are made to restrict actions by one parent that may be considered detrimental to the welfare of the child.
 Often this relates to the manner in which a parent is exercising their Parental Responsibility.
 Adverse influence, permanent removal from the UK or stopping medical treatment are all matters that would be covered by a Prohibited Steps Order.
+If you need a Prohibited Steps Order or emergency child arrangement order, then please get in touch with our team.

 Let Our Experience Be Your Guide